yale-nlp/TAIL/tail-doc/docs/userguide.md

 Specific the context lengths and depths your want to test.
 For example, `--test_depth_list 30 80 --test_doc_length 64000 128000` means you want to test the question targetting at depth 30% and 70% of 64k tokens and 128k tokens documents.
 Be aware that you need to first generate QA for this specific depth and context length, otherwise TAIL will raise an error warning you that it can't find this QA in the QA file you provided.

-Input the test model's name and path to the saved benchmark, provide document_length and depth you want to test, TAIL will automatically run the evaluation.
+Input the test model's name and path to the saved benchmark, provide document_length and depth you want to test, TAIL will automatically run the evaluation and save results in JSON format in `test_result_save_dir`.

 ### Results visualization